kannans89/RustRepo/12_Functions/12_Functions.md

 ```

-ouput will be `The value of no is:0` .
+The ouput will be `The value of no is:0` .

 ## Passing String